wazuh/wazuh-documentation/source/manual_authd.rst

 .. _manual_authd:

-ossec-auth with password
+OSSEC Auth
 ===========================

 .. versionadded:: v1.1

-The ``ossec-authd`` will automatically add an agent to the manager and provide a new key to the agent. ``agent-auth`` is the client application used by agents to connect with ossec-authd.
+``ossec-authd`` is an automatic agents registration tool, it will automatically add an agent to the **manager** and provide a new key to the **agent**.

+Now, ``ossec-authd`` tool is password protected, increasing security in the agent registration process.
-Wazuh HIDS provides **password-based authentication** for agents.
-The server looks for a defined password at file ``/var/ossec/etc/authd.pass``.
+OSSEC Manager looks for a defined password at file ``/var/ossec/etc/authd.pass``.
 If a password isn't found, a random one is generated and shown on the console.

 **Duplicated IPs** are not longer allowed.
 So if there's an attempt to add two